 Most consumers rub the CBD topical into their skin where the pain is located.
 A carrier molecule of some sort is required to allow the CBD to penetrate the skin barrier and affect muscles and other tissue within the body.
 Some balms also use essential oil such as peppermint or menthol, which adds a cooling sensation to the skin and has analgesic and anti-inflammatory properties.

 After an intense sweat session, it's common to experience muscle aches and soreness.
 Workouts cause microscopic tears to the fibers in muscles, which can lead to inflammation and the subsequent feeling of being sore or in pain.
 While the breaking down and recovery of muscle fibers after intense workouts is critical to growth, soreness feels unpleasant and, in excess, can cause changes in the body.

-Several pieces of evidence, including those illustrated above, indicate that CBD is useful for soothing inflammation involved with soreness.
-CBD also suppresses chemokine, cytokine, and the production of T-regulatory cells, all of which slow down the muscle recovery process.
-By suppressing the inflammatory responses of a workout, CBD allows muscles to recover more rapidly.
+Several pieces of evidence, including those detailed above, indicate that CBD may be useful for reducing inflammation.
+By suppressing the inflammatory responses of a workout, CBD may allow muscles to recover more rapidly.

 Generally speaking, using CBD-infused topicals is extremely easy.
 Simply apply the balm on and around any painful area that might benefit from local treatment.
 As will all lotions and creams, CBD cream shouldn't be used on broken skin.

 The process of applying CBD topicals is similar to putting on a moisturizing lotion.
 However, administering the proper dosage of CBD to the skin is not as straightforward.
 It's important to find out how many milligrams of CBD are in the topical to gauge whether there's enough of this cannabinoid to provide the potential therapeutic relief patients seek.
 A balm with a small amount of CBD will be less effective than one with higher concentrations.